California Psalms

 8 Never untrue to the usual routes of transit,

-opposite the window where I sit, wary of looking elsewhere,
+whose outlines face the window where I sit, wary of looking elsewhere,

 fearing to miss the beauty, the queen of inclemency

-ringing the runway with a thick barrier.
+encircling the catwalk with a tight barrier.

 2